 - Acupuncture does not work for those who want to hold on to stress and anxiety.
 Why?
 According to the British Acupuncture Council, “[R]esearch has shown that acupuncture treatment may specifically benefit anxiety disorders and symptoms of anxiety by: Acting on areas of the brain known to reduce sensitivity to pain and stress, as well as promoting relaxation and deactivating the ‘analytical’ brain, which is responsible for anxiety and worry (Hui 2010; Hui 2009); Regulating levels of neurotransmitters (or their modulators) and hormones such as serotonin, noradrenaline, dopamine, GABA, neuropeptide Y and ACTH; hence altering the brain’s mood chemistry to help to combat negative affective states (Lee 2009; Cheng 2009; Zhou 2008); and, Reversing stress-induced changes in behavior and biochemistry (Kim 2009).”
 So, steer clear of your friendly neighborhood Licensed Acupuncturist if you’d like to hold onto that sinking feeling!

 - Acupuncture is of absolutely no help if you prefer to stay in physical pain.
 Is it a farce that so many football, basketball, olympic, and CrossFit athletes have resorted to acupuncture to help them rehabilitate from injuries, sprains, and to speed up their healing post-surgery?
 It just may be.
 Even Los Angeles Lakers’ Kobe Bryant tweeted a photo of his acupuncture treatment to his knee and ankle, just last year, saying, “Acupuncture therapy.
 Whatever it takes.”
-Surely, this scintillating detail is more scandalous than any of his alleged affairs covered by the media!
-If that’s the case, it bears mentioning that the military also partakes in administering acupuncture treatments to its soldiers, now known as “battlefield acupuncture”.
+It bears mentioning that the military also partakes in administering acupuncture treatments to its soldiers, now known as “battlefield acupuncture”.
 It’s used to treat the physical pain of their soldiers, and to lessen their reliance on painkillers, which can reduce their effectiveness while on duty.

 - Acupuncture is not recommended if you enjoy pharmaceutical side effects.
 Depending on the health issue you may represent, acupuncture can actually help you release your dependence on certain medications, or reduce their usage.
 By supporting the whole health of a person, systems can work more optimally.
 And, one thing that many people don’t realize is that, due to many acupuncturists’ knowledge of Chinese Herbs and/or homeopathic supplements, we can often recommend safer alternatives that can help serve the purpose towards your greatest health.
 Some of them are great for easing the stagnation of the liver, a common ailment in people living in big cities, or who live a fast-paced lifestyle.
 All medications, Western and Chinese, have their place.
 But, for those who may be concerned that their livers may not have nothing better to do, the side effects of certain pharmaceuticals will surely keep them busy!